hellotdpaas/aws-saa-c03/readme.md

   - A. Deploy a VPC Gateway endpoint into the us-west-2 VPC.
   - B. Deploy a VPC in the ap-southeast-1 region with an S3 Interface endpoint.
-  - C.Configure a route table entry in the us-west-2 VPC to direct S3 traffic to the Gateway endpoint.
+  - C. Configure a route table entry in the us-west-2 VPC to direct S3 traffic to the Gateway endpoint.
   - D. Configure a VPC peering connection between the us-west-2 and ap-southeast-1 VPCs.
   - E. Configure the application to use the ap-southeast-1 region when accessing S3 buckets.
   - F. Configure the application to use the ap-southeast-1 Interface endpoint DNS when accessing S3 buckets.